react-static/react-static/docs/api.md

 ---

 # Node API
-React Static also provides a Node Api for full programmatic control!
+React Static also provides a Node API for full programmatic control!

 ### Usage
 To use the node API, import it like so: